Thulium phosphide: Physical properties

 The dense phosphide film will prevent further reactions inside the metal.
 After etching gallium arsenide, an epitaxial layer of thulium phosphide can be grown on the surface to obtain a TmP/GaAs heterostructure.

 The compound forms crystals of a cubic system, space group Fm3m.
 TmP crystallizes in a NaCl-type structure at ambient pressure.

 Uses

-The compound is a semiconductor used in high power, high frequency applications and in laser and other photo diodes.
+The compound is a semiconductor used in high power, high frequency applications and in lasers and other photo diodes.